MartinPacker/md2pptx/user-guide.md

 If you want to create your own template you probably want to take Martin Template.pptx and modify it.
 See [Modifying The Slide Template](modifying-the-slide-template) for more information on how to do so.

 (For compatibility purposes, you can continue to use `master` instead of `template`.
 It's probably better practice, though, to use `template`.)

+Templates are searched for in the following sequence:

+1. Using the name as given.
+For example `hipodz.pptx` will search the current directory.
+2. In the md2pptx installation directory.

 #### "Chevron Style" Table Of Contents - `tocStyle` And `tocTitle`